katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Form description text: `constant_contact_form_description` (after it has been modified by `wpautop()`)
 * Error message: `constant_contact_form_errors`
 * Submit button: `constant_contact_form_submit` (includes entire `input` string)

-= My email campaign click data isn't being tracked in Constant Analytics = Constant Contact does not have built-in Google Analytics "tagging" that would track the click data.
-When you create links in your Constant Contact campaigns, <strong><a href="http://www.google.com/support/analytics/bin/answer.py?answer=55578" rel="nofollow">use the Google URL Builder</a></strong> to add tags to your links. <strong>Make sure to set the Campaign Medium to `email`!</strong>

-When you do that, email click stats will be segmented for you in the Site Traffic box.

 = How do I use the Form Designer? =